Everyone Should Be Able to Vote by Mail, Especially in a Pandemic

 - Curbside drive-up voting.

-- Clean, disinfected polling places staffed by workers who receive full personal protective gear and hazard pay. - Make Use of Common Sense Voter Registration
+- Clean, disinfected polling places staffed by workers who receive full personal protective gear and hazard pay.

 - Register and manage information such as address changes online.